ga4gh/vrs/docs/source/terms_and_model.rst

 variation, and the *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram`.
-Variation types are broadly categorized as :ref:`MolecularVariation`, :ref:`SystemicVariation`, or a :ref:`utility subclass <othervariation>`.
+Variation types are broadly categorized as :ref:`MolecularVariation`, :ref:`SystemicVariation`, or a :ref:`utility subclass <utilityvariation>`.
 Types of variation are widely varied, and there are several :ref:`planned-variation` currently under consideration to capture this diversity.